 Degree programs in Forensic Science Academy

-Students can attend the forensics school for forensics training purposes and get their forensic science degree.
-You can participate in forensics training in California and learn whatever you need to become a forensic scientist.
+Students can attend the forensic school for forensic training purposes and get their forensic science degree.
+You can participate in forensic training in California and learn whatever you need to become a forensic scientist.

-What job opportunities are available for individual with a graduate degree in the forensic sciences?
+What job opportunities are available for an individual with a graduate degree in the forensic sciences?

-There are a wide range of job opportunities for anyone who graduated from master’s level forensic science programs.
+There is a wide range of job opportunities for anyone who graduated from a master’s level forensic science programs.
 They can employ in the public and private sectors.
-For example, they can work in crime laboratory, military facilities, academic centers and etc. in addition, they can also work for research and development laboratory or even continue studying in PhD and professional doctoral programs.
+For example, they can work in the crime laboratory, military facilities, academic centers and etc. in addition, they can also work for research and development laboratory or even continue studying in Ph.D. and professional doctoral programs.